Structures and Functions in Living Organisms · 5 question types

 Transpiration and the roles of xylem and phloem are tested on almost every paper in recent years.

-Transpiration is the evaporation of water vapour from the surface of a plant's leaves, mostly through the stomata in the lower epidermis
+Transpiration is the evaporation of water vapour from the surface of a plant's leaves, mostly through the in the lower epidermis

 Plants lose huge amounts of water this way: a single large oak tree can transpire over 400 litres of water on a hot day.
 At first this looks wasteful, but transpiration actually does several useful jobs at the same time: